Oxsomi/core3/docs/oiSH.md

 **NOTE: oiSH (1.2) is the successor of the original oiSH (0.1) from ocore.
 This isn't the same format anymore. oiSH (0.1) lacked a lot of important features and is deprecated.**

 oSH is a single shader represented in a single or multiple binary/text format(s).
-The only definition is that the shader type must match one of the following:
+The only definition is that the shader type must match one (or multiple) of the following:

 - SPIRV
 - DXIL